deckerweb/genesis-extra-settings-transporter/readme.txt

 * ... was created with love (plus some coffee) :-) - [if you like it consider donating](https://www.paypal.me/deckerweb)

 = Recommended Time Saver =
 Try [**Toolbar Extras**](https://toolbarextras.com/) my other plugin for Site Builders and admins: Building sites with Elementor? [**Your work will get easier & faster with Toolbar Extras.**](https://wordpress.org/plugins/toolbar-extras/) With extended plugin & theme support baked right in.
-Of course, "Builder Template Categories" is integrated as well :)
+Of course, "Genesis Extra Settings Transporter" is integrated as well :)

 * [Plugin Page here on WordPress.org](https://wordpress.org/plugins/toolbar-extras/)
 * [Plugin's own website toolbarextras.com](https://toolbarextras.com/)